-WaPo: WH withdrawing nominee for Council on Environmental Quality
+WH withdrawing nominee for Council on Environmental Quality

 Merkley noted that there are multiple quotes from White "calling environmentalists Marxist, and those who are concerned about climate change as pagans."

 "I think I submitted about 100 pages of either commentaries or research studies that I have done.
-In that entire corpus there may be some mistakes," White responded.
+In that entire corpus there may be some mistakes," White said.

-White did not immediately respond to questions from CNN asking which quotes she believed were taken out of context.
+White did not immediately respond to questions from CNN at the time asking which quotes she believed were taken out of context.

 White has a long history of questioning established science on climate change and once dismissed the idea that carbon dioxide is a pollutant and calling it "the gas of life on this planet" -- comments that drew criticism from environmentalists who opposed her nomination.